-Last year Carbon Black and VMware expanded their partnership to provide a solution for cloud and data centre security.
+Last year Carbon Black and VMware expanded their partnership to provide a solution for cloud and data center security.

 “We are looking forward to the opportunity to help businesses around the world running more than 60 million VMs achieve the highest levels of security,” commented Carbon Black CEO Patrick Morley at the time.

-“Carbon Black and VMware are uniquely capable of moving beyond point security solutions to give enterprises a more robust and holistic approach to securing mission critical applications running in the data centre.”
+“Carbon Black and VMware are uniquely capable of moving beyond point security solutions to give enterprises a more robust and holistic approach to securing mission critical applications running in the data center.”